Luxury Panettone and Colomba di Pasqua Delivered to Your Door

-At Christmas choose from some Italy's finest luxury panettone and pandoro.
+Choose from some Italy's finest luxury panettone and pandoro.
 They will all keep very well through to February or March each year, so are great to keep in the cupboard as fabulous gifts.
 And you can enjoy the pillowy soft panettone sourdough throughout the chilly months.
 We have tasted all of these and every single one is delicious!

 For extra indulgence – if you want to go a step further than a drizzle of double cream – spread rich Italian creams on your sliced panettone.
-Luxury Fiasconaro Christmas hampers include these to make a beautiful gift, or you can buy them individually.
+Luxury Fiasconaro hampers include these to make a beautiful gift, or you can buy them individually.

 Learn more about how to choose the best panettone in our article "Panettone: A Buyer's Guide".